Rehmsy/bitmap-transformer/README.md

 # Streaming Bitmap Transformer

-===
-A streaming bitmap transformer that can take in a BMP image (as a stream) and apply some sort of color transformation to each pixel of the image.
+A streaming bitmap transformer that can take in a BMP image as a stream and apply a color transformation to each pixel of the image.

 ## Get Started
 1. Fork and clone the repo.